 You may be thinking of filing for bankruptcy, and you don’t know what you’ll be getting as attorney and filing fees.
 In reality, the cost of the bankruptcy lawyer may be one of the biggest concerns people have when filing bankruptcy.
-Fortunately, we have made an analysis of some data points, and we can make a breakdown of 5 main factors that determine how bankruptcy attorney fees are determined.
+Fortunately, we have made an analysis of some data points.
+We can make a breakdown of 5 main factors that determine how bankruptcy attorney fees are determined.

 Understanding Bankruptcy Attorney Fees

 The main purpose of writing this article is to provide the variables that determine what an attorney charges as bankruptcy fees in your location.
 To estimate your attorney fees, tap on the above button, or estimate it here.

 Let’s delve straight into it.
 The following is what determines how much you pay as attorney fees:

 - The amount of connection involved in the bankruptcy case

 To estimate the bankruptcy cost and fees in your area—I’ll advise that you use our bankruptcy attorney cost estimator.
 Let’s go into more details of each point.

 1) Chapter 7 or Chapter 13 Attorney Fees